 5. Share.

-6. You may want to ask, “What did you leave out?” especially if responders are ignoring whole parts of a paragraph.
+6. Compare - after reading your sentences compare how they are different: “What did you leave out?” especially if responders are ignoring whole parts of a paragraph.
 Or, you may need to say, “Show me where that is in the paragraph” if they seem to be inventing things that aren’t there.

 7. Repeat steps 1-6 for each paragraph.

+8. Afterwards, to discuss, you may ask: Which paragraphs were difficult to summarize?
+Why?; What order are they in?
+What is the movement of ideas we see?

 The Writer Can: